 The newest version of Aleia’s no longer contains milk powder so it is dairy-free, too.

-As long as you use the egg whites and a mix of sturdy + soft flour croutons and a little olive oil.
+As long as you use the egg whites and a mix of sturdy + soft flour croutons and a little olive oil with cooked veggies.

 Happy Thanksgiving Y’all!